notreallyme2/ers-systems-medicine/README.md

 ### Lecture - Machine learning and AI for everyone ###

-* Script
+* Script (for humans!)
 * Slides as a pdf
+* Jupyter notebook, as used during the lecture

 ### Wokshop - Deep learning with Keras and TensorFlor###

 * Instructions for set-up
 * Jupyter notebook